DmitryGoroshko/word_hk_auto_test/README.md

 # word_hk_auto_test
 test task for auto test Word app for hot key module

-1. Item 1
-1. Item 2
-1. Item 3
-   2. Item 3a
-   2. Item 3b

 Сheck list:

 1. Is Hotkeys a dialog modal:
-   2.	dialog window is displayed
+   - dialog window is displayed
-   3.	blocks user interaction with the parent application
+   - blocks user interaction with the parent application
-   4.	not allow making any modification to a scene
+   - not allow making any modification to a scene
-   5.	not allow making any modification to other application components
+   - not allow making any modification to other application components
-   6.	can be run even if no scene is opened
+   - can be run even if no scene is opened
 2. Hotkeys dialog GUI elements:
 a.	commands list exists
 b.	information area exists